-The Art School of Columbia County’s mission is nurturing creativity and community through the visual arts, and our goal is “imagining art for everyone.”
+The Art School of Columbia County’s mission is nurturing creativity and community through the visual arts, and our vision is “imagining art for everyone.”
 ASCC seeks to make its classes and programs accessible to persons of all ages, abilities and means throughout Columbia County and beyond.
 Our programming reflects our emphasis on visual art, education, and community.

 Our approach to teaching art comes from diverse educational and theoretical approaches, and our faculty have honed their approach to teaching art through their own studio practice.
-We serve over 1300 community residents each year with free or affordable art programming out in our community.
+We serve around 1800 community residents each year with free or affordable art programming out in our community.

 We are a 501(c)3 nonprofit organization, incorporated in New York State as the Art School of Columbia County (ASCC).

 - Transformed the Old Schoolhouse into an art school.

 - Created a Scholarship Fund to insure classes and workshops are available and accessible to both established artists and new artists regardless of means.

 - Recruited a highly accomplished and skilled faculty.

 - Started offering evening, daytime and weekend classes & workshops in July 2013.